butaixianran/Blender-Auto-Dance-Camera/README.md

 After you get vocal and music seperated from the song, which one should you use in audio_beat?

-**In most case, vocal works great.
+**In most case, vocal works best.
 But if you are not sure, you can change Audio Type to Both, then pick both vocal and music files.**
 ![pick bone](img/audio_beat_audio_type_both.jpg)